-Here are some interesting Bolivia Facts which were chosen and researched by kids especially for kids.
+Here are some interesting Bolivia facts which were chosen and researched by kids especially for kids.

-Bolivia is on the South American continent and located to the west of Brazil.
-Bolivia shares borders with Brazil, Argentina, Paraguay, Chile and Peru.
+Bolivia is less than three times the size of the state of Montana/USA.
 A flight to La Paz takes about 17 hours from London, and about 12.5 hours from New York.

-Bolivia, however, claims part of Lake Titicaca, which is the world's highest navigable lake at 3,805m/12,483ft.
-There are regular border disputes over access to lake Titicaca with Peru, which also claims territory.
+Bolivia, however, claims part of Lake Titicaca, which is the world's highest navigable lake at 3805 m/ 12483 ft.
+There are regular border disputes over access to Lake Titicaca with Peru, which also claims territory.

 The eastern side of Bolivia is warmer, and it can get very hot in the plains and humid in the rainforest region of the Amazon basin.

-Did you know that La Paz is the highest city in the world at 3,650m/11,975ft.
+Did you know that La Paz is the highest city in the world at 3650 m/ 11975 ft?

 There is compulsory military service for all Bolivian citizens.
 Boys and girls have to join the military for a one-year-training when they turn 18 years of age.
-But some boys join the army already when only 14 years old.
+But some boys join the army already when they are only 14 years old.